 After an hour or so of walking downstream, we reach a waterfall and stop here for a lunch break before abseiling down the cascade.
 Duaine wants to go first – later we found out that this was because he had worked out that it was a good opportunity to photograph colleagues in wet tee-shirts at the bottom.
 Heather, a secondary teacher, takes it in good spirit, proudly thrusting her torso forward, telling him: “Look, you could hang a coat –hanger on these!”
 The water is now knee-deep and a huge, house-sized boulder is wedged at an angle, stuck between the cliff faces some fifteen metres above us where it had been flung by an earthquake.

 It is another hour’s walk in the river back to the car park.
 At the end it involved sliding down a natural waterslide in the rock to a deep pool and swimming to the bank.
 We stop off to eat a delicious meze in Madaba on the way back, famous for its Byzantine mosaics.
-There were many trips like this to out-of-the way places and other experiences, like the Amarin Bedhouin camp at Little Petra, where you sleep in large traditional tents with curtained-off “rooms”, the steep drive in a truck down to the tented camp in a beautiful valley in Dana Nature reserve and sharing barbequed meals in the large Bedhouin tent-lounge there, swimming in a pool under a waterfall fed by warm water from the earth’s volcanic zones, gazing down to the Sea of Galilee in Israel from the Roman ruins of Umm Qais, and beautiful desert sunsets from a hill overlooking Beit Ali Desert Camp at Wadi Rum.
+There were many trips like this to out-of-the way places and other experiences, like the Amarin Bedhouin camp at Little Petra, where you sleep in large traditional tents with curtained-off “rooms”, the steep drive in a truck down to the tented camp in a beautiful valley in Dana Nature reserve and sharing barbequed meals in the large Bedhouin tent-lounge there, swimming in a pool under a waterfall fed by warm water from the earth’s volcanic zones above the Dead Sea at Ma’in hot springs hotel, gazing down to the Sea of Galilee in Israel from the Roman ruins of Umm Qais, catching the sunset over the Roman ruins at Jerash and beautiful desert sunsets from a hill overlooking Beit Ali Desert Camp at Wadi Rum.
 Memories come back of the donkey man collecting rubbish to recycle from the hoppers below my balcony, of knee-deep snow under lemon trees and the sheep being driven into the city for Eid, stopping to graze on busy roundabouts in Amman.

 When Kris and Terry left I bought their lovely old car off them.
 It was a 1973 white Mercedes of hefty steel, and I christened him Baldrick.
 These cars used to be the taxis in Amman before yellow Japanese models took over.
 They were always festooned with furry dashboards and Islamic talismans dangling from the driver’s mirror and were usually driven by Palestinians.
 Baldrick was a cranky old devil and I inherited a close friendship with a local mechanic along with the vehicle.
 But he saw us through many a trip one way or another and was a popular cult figure at school.
 OK, his rear doors did occasionally fly open on corners, and his bonnet had the unnerving habit of flipping up unannounced, blocking all view of the road ahead, but I loved him dearly.
 Once, on the way down to Wadi Rum I was pulled over for a document check by the police.
 Steve, who was following us in their shiny new lime-green Citroen as chaperone to Balders, calmly drove past whilst texting, “Please tell me Baldrick got stopped for speeding.”
 Some chance.
 An Egyptian man would clean Baldrick every week.
 I never asked him to, but he was happy to be paid for this.
 Egyptians were looked down on by Jordanians and often had to make a living from their wits, and this was an example of surviving on personal enterprise.